 Building a rock-solid content strategy involves a series of steps, from goal setting and audience research to content production and monitoring.
 Most content creators and marketers focus on the quality, relevance, and usefulness of their content.
-However, if you want your content strategy to deliver the desired results, it’s essential to consistently publish content on a consistent basis.
+However, if you want your content strategy to deliver the desired results, it's essential to publish content on a regular basis consistently.

 Having said that, it's also worth mentioning that there is a plethora of diverse content already floating around on the internet.
 If you publish content too often, it'll likely drown in the ocean of mediocre content.
 It may even drive regular readers away.
 Likewise, sending several newsletters every week can prompt your readers to unsubscribe from your mailing list.

 It is, therefore, crucial to determine the optimal content frequency.
 Moreover, it's essential to publish content at the right time to garner maximum traction.
 These are the initial steps to creating a powerful content calendar.